Mathématique: Chapter 46

 Hit Points.

-A language called ‘Ancient’.
+A language called “Ancient.”

 “Where?”
 Rush repeated.

-“What do you mean,” Eli said slowly, “you can read it.”
+“What do you mean,” Eli said slowly, “you can ‘read it’.”

-“Temple?
-Are you sure it’s not Tower?
+“What?”
+Eli said, laughing delightedly.
+“Shrine?
+Spire?
+The spire’s in the shrine, presumably?
+What does Sidereal mean?
 Also, how are you getting ‘examine’ out of the verb—ah, that’s probably decorare?
 I mean, it’s a Latin variant, but it’s also definitely not Latin, so—”

 Rush opened his hands.